Ledrunning/Image-Uploader/README.md

 ## License

 The Image Uploader is licensed under the MIT License.
-Feel free to modify and distribute the code as per the terms of the license.
+Feel free to modify and distribute the code per the license terms.